Okay, I iron my jeans. So sue me.

-The sky was a deep purple slashed with light mauve ribbons of early dawn.
+The sky was deep amethyst, swathed with salmon and tangerine ribbons of early dawn.
 The hour before sunrise had always been Frankie’s favorite time of day, when most everyone else was still asleep and silence the only sound.
 It felt as if she had the whole world to herself, the peace and solitude like the calm before the storm of another day.

-In his rearview mirror, Julian watched the girl in the backseat watching the changing horizon, her head turned to the window.
+In his rearview mirror, Julian watched the girl in the backseat watching the changing horizon, her head turned toward the window.
 Whatever his opinion of her, he couldn’t deny her singular beauty.
-Her profile was as exquisite as her face—the bone structure fine and sculpted like a Greek statue of some mythical goddess, a liberal dusting of rice powder giving her already pale complexion the illusion of marble.

-It was her hair color that kept her from looking completely ethereal.
+Goth makeup and nose ring aside, it was her hair color that kept her from looking completely ethereal.
 A shade of bright red not found in nature, her wild waves were too fluorescent, too raspberry pink, too in-your-face not to be born from a box.
-Yet it worked on her—complimenting the artificial green of her irises and grounding her angelic features in reality.
+Yet he had to admit it worked on her—complimenting the artificial green of her irises and anchoring her angelic features in reality.

-Without removing her gaze from the passing landscape, Francesca unzipped her jacket.
+Francesca unzipped her jacket.
 His jacket.
-The one Julian Reid had lent her earlier after noticing her shivering outside the police station.
+The one Summer’s brother had lent her after noticing her shivering outside the police station earlier.
 Though the gesture was chivalrous, she couldn’t say if he did it because he was concerned for her comfort or because he wanted to cover up her cleavage.

-On a whim, Frankie buried her nose inside his jacket and inhaled warm leather, beachy aftershave and unmitigated man.
-Finding the heady scent to her liking, she took another whiff and happened to glance up to find him staring at her in the rearview mirror.
-The man may be insufferable but damn if his glower wasn’t sexy as all get out!
+On a whim, she buried her nose inside his jacket and inhaled warm leather mingled with beachy aftershave and unmitigated male.
+Finding the heady combination to her liking, she took another whiff and happened to glance up to find him glaring at her in the mirror.

-Instead of feeling embarrassed about getting caught sniffing his jacket—essentially sniffing him—Frankie held his gaze.
-It wasn’t until he was the first to look away that she lowered her eyes to her lap, and to the head of chestnut hair cradled there.
+Instead of feeling embarrassed about getting caught sniffing his jacket (essentially sniffing him), Frankie held his gaze.
+She refused to be the first to cave this time.
+It wasn’t until Julian finally looked away that she lowered her eyes to her lap—and to the head of chestnut hair cradled there.

-Summer lay balled up on the seat beside her, slumbering soundly while Frankie had been suffocating under a thick blanket of tension from the time they left the station.
-Her brother hadn’t uttered a single word to her!
+Summer lay balled up on the seat beside her, slumbering soundly while she’d been suffocating under a thick blanket of tension.
+From the time they left the station, Julian Reid hadn’t uttered a single word to her.
 Resentment Frankie got.
 But his unwarranted hostility?

 She supposed she couldn’t blame him for being pissed.
-Finding his sister in the clink was bad enough without then being shamed into bailing out a complete stranger.
-Though Frankie had initially refused the offer, her protest was merely a polite formality.
+Finding his sister in the slammer was bad enough without then being shamed into bailing out a complete stranger.
+Though she had initially refused the offer, her protest was merely a polite formality.
 She didn’t want to appear desperate.
 Which she was.
 Or let him think it was her idea.
 Which it wasn’t.
 But Summer forcing his hand resulted in Frankie now sitting in a car and not a jail cell.
-She really had to hand it to the persistent little pixie.

-Her only other option would’ve been to post bail herself through a bondsman, but they charged a nonrefundable ten percent fee and required collateral.
-Frankie didn’t have one hundred dollars to her name let alone one thousand.
+Her only other option would’ve been to post bail herself through a bondsman.
+But they charged a nonrefundable ten percent fee and required collateral.
+She didn’t have one hundred dollars to her name let alone one thousand.
 And she definitely wasn’t going to put up her mother’s ruby cross necklace, the only thing she had to remember her by.